UMAprotocol/protocol/documentation/tutorials/running-the-avs.md

 3. Click the “Create Instance Template” button.

-4. Name your template something memorable, like “voting-[firstname]”.
+4. Name your template something memorable, like `voting-[firstname]`.

 5. Pick your machine configuration.
 We recommend n1-standard-1, but feel free to try with a smaller instance to save on costs - we haven’t tested with them, so they may not have enough memory to run the voting image.